Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

 Many different Hamiltonians have been considered so far for this paradigmatic problem~\cite{lucas2014ising,gilliam2021grover,miller1960integer,gonzalez2022gps}.
 The original QUBO formulation presented in~\cite{lucas2014ising} takes the form

 where $b_{t,i}$ is a binary variable that is equal to 1 iff city $i$ is visited at time $t$, requiring $\order{n^2}$ qubits.
 With this QUBO formulation in hand, one can start with the equal superposition state and use the $X$-mixer, which we will refer to as X-QAOA.
 Alternatively, one may start in a product of $W$-states and use $XY$-mixer~\cite{wang2020x} with an appropriate QUBO without the Hamiltonian part ensuring a single city is visited for each $t$.
-Furthermore, one may start with the superposition of permutations and use Grover mixer~\cite{bartschi2020grover} with a QUBO consisting of only the route cost term.
+Furthermore, one may start with the superposition of permutations and use the Grover mixer~\cite{bartschi2020grover} with a QUBO consisting of only the route cost term.
 We will denote those by XY-QAOA and GM-QAOA, respectively.
 In \cite{glos2020space}, a HOBO representation is proposed, with $2\lceil \log n\rceil$-local terms, but using only $\Theta(n\log n)$ qubits.
 In all of the encodings above, a function $f: t \mapsto v$ is encoded, with an interpretation `city $f(t)$ is visited at time $t$'.
-Finally, we consider Miller-Tucker-Zemlin Integer Linear Programming (MTZ ILP) \cite{miller1960integer}, which can be transformed into QUBO as described before.
-It is worth mentioning that MTZ ILP is the only representation among those mentioned in which we use binary variables $x_{u,v}$ denoting the fact that `city $v$ is visited just after city $u$'.
-This allows constant-depth route cost implementation but at the cost of more costly permutation checking.
+Finally, we consider Miller-Tucker-Zemlin Integer Linear Programming (MTZ ILP) \cite{miller1960integer}, which can be transformed into QUBO in a usual way~\cite{salehi2022unconstrained}.
+Starting in an equal superposition of valid cities only, using the Grover-mixer as the mixer and using Alg.~\ref{alg:tsp-costroute-yield} and Alg.~\ref{alg:permutation} to implement the phase operator, we obtain Prog-QAOA for TSP that reaches near-optimal values for all cost measures.
+For both programs, we used inter-all-to-all strategy for LNN.
+For all-to-all connectivity for permutation verification, we also go over all possible $(t,i)$ using round-robin tournament.
+Besides our implementation being the best of all the considered, it also breaks the $\order{ n^3}$ volume bound observed in other models.